thor-harsh/Project--Hadoop-42-Challenges-/README.md

 It does it by finding some similar patterns in the unlabelled dataset such as shape, size, color, behavior, etc., and divides them as per the presence and absence of those similar patterns.<br></br

-It is an unsupervised learning method, hence no supervision is provided to the algorithm, and it deals with the unlabeled dataset.<br></br
+It is an unsupervised learning method, hence no supervision is provided to the algorithm, and it deals with the unlabeled dataset.

+K-means clustering is a method of vector quantization, originally from signal processing, that aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.<br></br

 **Important Note: Go through the customer_churn.csv and new_customers.csv files before jumping to the code.**